 Yes, if you need to supplement the onion harvest so you have a large enough batch to preserve you can use any type of onion from the supermarket.

-Store bought onions have already been cured, and have a tougher skin than the ones picked fresh from the garden.
+Store-bought onions have already been cured, and have tougher skin than the ones picked fresh from the garden.